 Editor’s Note: Hong Thanh has moved.
-The restaurant is now located at 22 N. 6th Street in downtown Reading.
+The restaurant is now located at 22 N. 6th Street in downtown Reading and renamed Lang Restaurant.
 This was also the restaurant’s location prior to moving to Broadcasting Square.

 When you think of Berks County cuisine, what do you think of?